 Programme reviews

 The Board of Studies conducts an Annual Monitoring and Review of the degree programme and reports to Faculty Teaching and Learning Committee.
+The programme was included in the Internal Subject Review fof SAFRD in 2008.

 External Examiner reports